 Please read further down this page and view the PDF documents provided.

-The Newfoundland Club has a database listing the results of Heart Tests - the dogs owners have given permission to publish the results.
-See the Heart Test Database.
+The Newfoundland Club is an active participant in the Joint Newfoundland Clubs Health Database which lists the results of Heart Tests - the dogs owners have given permission to publish the results.
+See the Joint Newfoundland Clubs Health Test Database.